A robust optimization approach for dynamic traffic signal control with emission considerations: Introduction

-We distinguish between two optimization procedures: 1) heuristic approaches, such as those developed with feedback control, genetic algorithms and fuzzy logic; and 2) exact approaches, such as those arising from mathematical control theory and mathematical programming.
-Among these exact approaches, {\it mixed integer programs} (MIPs) are of particular interest and have been used extensively in the signal control literature.
-For example, \cite{Improta and Cantarella} formulated and solved the traffic signal control problem for a single road junction as a mixed binary integer program. \cite{Lo 1999a} and \cite{Lo 1999b} employed the {\it cell transmission model} (CTM) \citep{CTM1, CTM2} and casted a signal control problem as mixed integer linear program.
-In these papers, the authors were able to address time-varying traffic patterns by adopting dynamic signal timing plans.
-In \cite{Lin and Wang}, the same formulation based on CTM was applied to capture more realistic features of signalized junctions such as the total number of vehicle stops and signal preemption in the presence of emergency vehicles.
+Here, we distinguish between two types of optimization procedures: (1) heuristic approaches, such as those developed with feedback control, genetic algorithms and fuzzy logic \citep{KZMT, Zhang}; and (2) exact approaches, such as those arising from mathematical control theory and mathematical programming.
+Although useful for very large and complex optimization problems, heuristic approaches suffer from a failure to provide optimal solutions.
+Instead, these are more appropriate when exact approaches are computationally intractable.
+However, {\it mixed integer programs} (MIPs) have been used extensively in the signal control literature and are of particular interest due to their tractable for smaller networks.
+For example, \cite{Improta and Cantarella} formulated and solved the traffic signal control problem for a single road junction as a mixed binary integer program. \cite{Lo 1999a} and \cite{Lo 1999b} formulated the network-level signal control problem as a mixed integer linear program using the {\it cell transmission model} (CTM) \citep{CTM1, CTM2}.
+In these papers, time-varying traffic demand patterns were incorporated by adopting dynamic signal timing plans.
+Such methods were later extended in \cite{Lin and Wang} to capture more realistic features of signalized junctions such as the total number of vehicle stops and signal preemption in the presence of emergency vehicles.
+Building upon this solid foundation that exists in the literature, this MIP approach will be adopted here.

-One subtle issue associated with CTM-based mathematical programs is the phenomenon known as traffic holding, which stems from the linear relaxation of the nonlinear dynamic.
-Such an action induces the unintended holding of vehicles, i.e., a vehicle is held at a cell even though there is capacity available downstream for the vehicle to advance.
-The traffic holding can be avoided by introducing additional binary variables, see \cite{Lo 1999}.
-However, this approach ends up with a significant amount of binary variables and yields the program computationally demanding.
-An alternative way to treat holding problem is to manipulate the objective function such that the optimization mechanism enforces the full utilization of available capacities in the network.
-This approach however, strongly depends on specific structure of the problem and the underlying optimization procedure.
-A more in-depth discussion on traffic holding can be found in \cite{SNZ}